nark/wirebot/README.md

 * Custom chat commands
 * Many more...

+## How it works

+Wirebot is basically a client, that receives/sends/replies messages from/to the server.
+With Wirebot you can define rules that trigger on received messages to execute a corresponding operation, like for example sending a message back.
+This I/O system is combined to features like multiple-random-outputs, delays or repeats to create an interactive engine for a chat robot.

+The bot also respond to chat commands, thus users can directly execute some operations on-demand.
+See "Commands " below in the Customize section.

-## Install Wirebot (BSD-like systems)
+## Install Wirebot (UNIX-like systems)

-This tutorial explains how to install and run Wirebot using FreeBSD (9.0) as operating system.
+This tutorial explains how to install and run Wirebot on an UNIX-like operating system.

 ### Requirements